JamesDonnelly/xivapi-search-chrome-extension/Readme.md

 ## Download

-This extension is published on the Chrome Web Store (don't worry, it's free!).
-[Click here to add it!](https://chrome.google.com/webstore/detail/xivapi-quick-search/lgefpgdbbmcahllbifniibndmoignmfg)
+This extension is published on the Chrome Web Store.
+[Click here to get it!](https://chrome.google.com/webstore/detail/xivapi-quick-search/lgefpgdbbmcahllbifniibndmoignmfg)

 ---